cn2021-final/final-proj/spec.md

 ### image / binary data

-- check if the file exists (relative path)
+- check if the file exists (relative path) [DONE]

+- send the suffix to the server.
+For files without a suffix, send an empty string.
+[DONE]

-- send the filesize to the server
+- send the filesize to the server [DONE]

-- dump the binary data to the server
+- dump the binary data to the server [DONE]

-- proceed to check new messages
+- proceed to check new messages [DONE]

 ### get image / binary data

-- receive the filesize
+- receive the filesize [DONE]

-- receive the data
+- receive the data [DONE]

-- proceed to prompt for new commands
+- proceed to prompt for new commands [DONE]

 ### more history